fusioncharts/dev_centre_docs/chart-guide/standard-charts/zoom-line-charts.md

 Click [here](http://jsfiddle.net/fusioncharts/mvsjs4ag/) to edit the zoom line dual y-axis chart.

-## Limit the number of data labels
+## Limit the Number of Data Labels

 By default the zoom line chart displays as many data labels as can be accommodated without causing a clutter.